debby6969/debby6969/README.md

 # profile
 # debby6969

-**i write small programs that do the job.**
+**I write small programs that do the job.**
 No BS. clear logic.
 Every project is a lesson.

 ---

 ### About
-i'm Deb — solving problems, coding challenge puzzles, and turning short exercises into tidy scripts. i keep things simple and readable so the code actually helps later.
+I'm Deb — solving problems, coding challenge puzzles, and turning short exercises into tidy scripts. i keep things simple and readable so the code actually helps later.

 ---